viscabarcaviscacataluniya/CodeInsight/README.md

 ## 🌐 Deployment

-You can deploy this project on:
+You can deploy this project using:

 * **Vercel**
 * **Netlify**